Adobe CC Frequently Asked Questions

 Update on campus assigned desktops will be handle by IT Infrastructure Services (via monthly security patches).
 Other installations will need to be done by the user manually.

-Starting with Adobe CC 2019, Adobe requires all academic institutions to use Adobe Shared Device Licensing in computer labs.
+Adobe requires all academic institutions to use Adobe Shared Device Licensing in computer labs.
 All lab users will be required to login.
 Students are encouraged to use their campus assigned MyCalstateLA ID but they can also use an Adobe ID if they have one.
-Lab user can also create an Adobe ID at Adobe ID Sign Up
+Lab user can also create an Adobe ID at Adobe ID Sign Up.

 Creative Cloud Cleaner Tool will help you to solve installation issues at home if you already had Adobe software installed or software expiration/license error messages.